 However, if you want to share a specific asset externally with, for example, partners or agencies, select the three dots on the lower corner of the asset in the workspace (the action fly-out), and click ‘Share’.

-This will open a modal window that will give you three sharing options to choose from:
+This will open a modal window that will give you two sharing options to choose from:

 Let’s look at each, in turn, starting with the Asset Sharing Tab.
 As shown in the screenshot below, there are options for internal sharing with other users, external sharing with non-user viewers, as well as the option to copy a CDN link.

 The second tab is for Embedding.
 Here, you have the option to copy the unique code of your asset.
 This will allow you to embed the asset in e.g. a separate website or a wiki document.
 The CDN links any external to the individual asset.

 Keep in mind that these embed tab capabilities only apply to individual assets, and not to assets in bulk.